gargiani/ADP_LP/README.md

 ADP_LP
 ===================================

-linear programming approach for ADP
+The linear programming approach for ADP
 -----------------------------------

-An implementation the linear programming approach for Q-learning.
+An implementation of the linear programming approach for Q-learning.

 More details can be found in https://arxiv.org/abs/2003.08721